isomerpages/moe-princesselizabeth/_our-curriculum/CCE/Growing Years Series (GYS) for P5 & P6.md

        (iv)   Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

 You may click [**here**](https://www.moe.gov.sg/programmes/sexuality-education) for more information on MOE Sexuality Education.

+### Overview of PRINCESS ELIZABETH  Primary School’s Sexuality Education Programme for 2022

+4. Sexuality Education is delivered in a holistic manner through the school curriculum.
+The content for Sexuality Education is grouped into five main       themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
+You may click [**here**](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum.

+5. The subjects that incorporate topics on sexuality include:

+        a.
+Science

+        b.
+Form Teacher Guidance Period (FTGP)

+        c.
+Character and Citizenship Education (CCE)

+**Sexuality Education**: “Curious Minds (2nd Edition)” (Primary 5 & 6) Teaching & Learning resource package

+6. The upper primary years mark the onset of puberty.
+With better nutrition and improved health care, children are reaching puberty at a younger age and have to grapple with physical, emotional and psychological changes in themselves.
+The implication is that our children are becoming biologically ready for sexual activity sooner without necessarily having the corresponding cognitive or emotional maturity to modulate their behaviours.
+“Curious Minds” is a response to these challenges.

+7. The Primary 5 & 6 Sexuality Education Teaching and Learing resource package, “Curious Minds (2nd Edition)”, aims to meet students’ developmental needs, give emphasis to the teaching of skills and values, and focus on helping students navigate _changes_, build healthy    _relationships_, especially online relationships, and exercise _safety_.